mabyre/BlazingPizza/README.md

 # Add new Validation Page

-I had problems with the Blazor Component CodeBehind Templates (VS2022) and the directive @page "/"
+I had problems with the Blazor Component CodeBehind Templates (VS2022) and the directive **@page "/"** should be removed.

 Other problem with naming parameters of Shared Pages AddressEditor and OrderReview trying to named parameters in lower case but don't work.
-There was a warnig saying that lower case is a mistake to naming convention...
+There was a warnig saying that lower case is a mistake to naming convention.
+A thought I did it before in particular with Index.rasor.

+Is this problem due to not using **@inhirits** from PageBase should be checked.

+I'm not sure using IndexBase:ComponentBase and not partial so you can make properties protected is very usefull, the template does'nt.

 <img style="margin: 10px" src="Images/2023-02-22_18h05_15.png" alt="Price and Size binded on Slider" />